zhaoshuoxp/Pipelines-Wrappers/README.md

 * test_shift.bed: Tn5 shifted BEDPE format, it will be used for macs2 peak calling.

 * macs2: output of macs2, see [here](https://github.com/taoliu/MACS#output-files).
-Only broad peaks will bed called by defualt.
-In addtion, test_broad_filtered.bed is the peaks file with hg19 blacklist filtering.
+Only broad peaks will be called by default.
+In addition, test_broad_filtered.bed is the peaks file with hg19 blacklist filtered.

 * fastqc: the report(s) of fastqc